gregfullard/100-days-of-code/log.md

 ### Day 25: 2020-04-07

 **Today's Progress:**
-Continuing with the @Neo4J course.
+Missed a day, but continuing with the @Neo4J course.
 Finished section 7 (Creating data).
 Now finally onto the last section before I can feel reasonably comfortable to actually build stuff.

 **Thoughts:** Some days I'm really struggling to find time and motivation.
 Often I have one or the other.
 But having both is rare.